samlin001/asd-codelabs/codelab1/README.md

   sudo apt update
   sudo apt install default-jre
 ```
-- Since the VM is created from an image, everything will be already set up already
 ## 4. Chrome Remote Desktop
 - install wget and chrome desktop for Debian